arithmaldor/TOSLINK-Switch-for-gscartsw_lite/README.md

 conditions

 # TOSLINK Switch for gscartsw_lite
 8 port TOSLINK switch for gscartsw_lite that automatically follows the input.
+I was unable to get this working, will need to power the circuit externally?
+Or the problem could be something else.

 # BOM
 TOSLINK input: Sharp GP1FA551RZ Toslink Receiver